kb-dk/meloar-solr/README.md

 ### Folkeskole

-Open Access documents with regulations and similar regarding Danish public school, original location unknown.
+Open Access documents with regulations and similar regarding Danish public school, original location [AU Library: Skolelove](https://library.au.dk/materialer/saersamlinger/skolelove/).
 Published using MeLOAR at [MELOAR - Folkeskole](https://labs.statsbiblioteket.dk/meloar/folkeskole/).

 Data fetched directly.
 The project [meloar-transform](https://github.com/statsbiblioteket/meloar-transform) was used to transform the data to a LOAR-friendly format, and they were then ingested by a LOAR administrator.